danderson00/tribe/README.md

 tribe
 =====

-tribe is a completely different, better way of building software.
+tribe is a completely different, more natural and concise way of building software.

+This software is extremely experimental but represents a drastic reduction of complexity in the process of building many different kinds of applications.

+Much more on this soon.
+For now, check out the sample.

 Installation
 ------------